Reimbursement Insights for Musculoskeletal Start-ups

 - Securing incremental hospital payment for new technologies

 - Overview of recent changes to alternative payment models

 NASS Annual Meeting

-The course is open to orthopaedic surgeons, fellows, residents, nurses, and members of the orthopaedic and allied health industries.
+This CME Program is open to orthopaedic surgeons, residents, nurses, and members of the orthopaedic and allied health industries.

-- This meeting will focus on both primary and revision outcomes as well as address problems of fi xation, bone defi ciency, instability, trauma, infection and patient management for hip and knee replacement.
-Evolving device, material and instrumentation technologies and the recent concerns affecting early in vivo hip and knee performance are addressed.
+- This meeting will focus on both primary and revision outcomes, surgical approaches, new materials and design as well as address problems of articulation choice, fixation, bone deficiency, instability, trauma, and infection for hip and knee replacement.

 - An assemblage of contemporary thought leaders will probe the boundaries of these problems and offer solutions for joint pathologies where arthroplasty is indicated.